 Singapore Food Tour

-Our visit to KL taught us a great way to get to know a city is through it’s food, so we joined a tour that started in the Chinatown hawker center for a late lunch and introduction to cheap eats in Singapore.
+Our visit to Kuala Lumpur taught us a great way to get to know a city is through it’s food, so we joined a tour that started in the Chinatown hawker center for a late lunch and introduction to cheap eats in Singapore.

 Hawker centers are pretty incredible as far as cultural experiences go, especially for travelers from outside of Asia.
 Similar to food courts that you might find in malls, hawkers centers are notable for their food stalls- but instead of five or ten choices, they can have hundreds of options.
 Making your decision even more complex is that most stalls specialize in a single dish- so if you want to try a few different dishes, you’ll need to make a few different stops before sitting down with your meal.
 Because we were visiting with the tour, we were seated at a table to get to know each other while our guide selected items to try and delivered them to us, which also eliminated another problem the locals face: finding and holding a table while you embark on a culinary scavenger hunt to complete your meal!